cyclist-org/cyclist/sl_modelcheck.md

 [make spatial-true-tests]
-: will model check a substantial selection of the models against encodings of the spatial truth constant T*, which every model satisfies.
+: will model check a substantial selection of the models against encodings of the spatial truth constant ``T``, which every model satisfies.
 The results (with info of running times) are displayed to standard output.

 [make binary-counter-tests]
-: will run the model checker against predicate definitions encoding 1-bit, 2-bit and 3-bit binary counters, which fall within the EXPTIME-complete general fragment.
+: will run the model checker against predicate definitions encoding 1-bit, 2-bit and 3-bit binary counters, which fall within the *EXPTIME*-complete general fragment.
 The results (with info of running times) are displayed to standard output.

 [make all-tests]